Ambien Overdose – The Signs, Symptoms, And Treatment Options

-Ambien overdose may occur if you take a large amount of it within a short period of time.
-When you take a normal dose, the body can handle its effects.
-It includes both the beneficial as well as the undesirable effects.
+Ambien overdose may occur if a user takes a large amount within a short period of time.
+When an individual takes a normal dose, the body can handle its effects, both beneficial and undesirable.

-However, too much of it may cause a wide range of toxic effects.
-Some of which are potentially fatal.
+However, too much of the drug may cause a wide range of adverse effects, some of which can be potentially fatal.
 Altogether, they are part the signs and symptoms of an Ambien overdose.

 A Quick Overview Of Ambien

-Actually, Ambien acts on the brain and increases the production of a brain chemical, called Gamma-Aminobutyric Acid (GABA).
-As a result, your stress level goes down, the muscles become relaxed and ultimately you fall asleep.
+Ambien works by increasing the production of a brain chemical called Gamma-Aminobutyric Acid (GABA).
+As a result, a user’s stress level goes down, their muscles relax, and they fall asleep.

 Ambien Overdose Signs and Symptoms

-The signs of overdose may be more obvious and severe if you inject it.
+The signs of overdose may be more obvious and severe when the drug is injected.